-• Commitment Statement: Stabilize and package LLNL's ash residues by May 2000.
+- Commitment Statement: Stabilize and package LLNL's ash residues by May 2000.

 IP Commitment Number: 602

-Previous Due Date: April 1999
+Previous Due Date: May 2000

-Due Date: May 2000
+Due Date: May 2002

-Reason for Delay: Extended delay in resuming stabilization activities in Building 332.
+Reason for Delay: Ash residues will be stabilized and packaged in parallel with plutonium metal and oxide materials.

-• Commitment Statement: Stabilize and package all other LLNL residues by February 2001.
+- Commitment Statement: Stabilize and package all other LLNL residues by February 2001.

+IP Commitment Number: 603

+Due Date: February 2001